DataTalksClub/llm-zoomcamp/project.md

    * 0 points: No monitoring
    * 1 point: User feedback is collected OR there's a monitoring dashboard
    * 2 points: User feedback is collected and there's a dashboard with at least 5 charts
+* Containerization
+    * 0 points: No containerization
+    * 1 point: Dockerfile is provided for the main application OR there's a docker-compose for the dependencies only
+    * 2 points: Everything is in docker-compose
+* Reproducibility
+    * 0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it
+    * 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
+    * 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
+The versions for all dependencies are specified.
 * Best practices
     * [ ] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)
     * [ ] Document re-ranking (1 point)